 Take time to observe all employees, young and experienced alike, as they perform tasks.
 Engage in conversation to positively reinforce safe habits or address the need for behavior change.
 Correcting an unsafe behavior should be paired with a discussion about the possible consequences of that behavior as well as express care for the employee.
 When employees feel that leadership cares, they are more likely to work safely.

-Recognize The Team Provide positive feedback for safe work performance.
+Provide positive feedback for safe work performance.
 Reinforced positive behavior tends to continue and spread through a team.
 A safe workplace is a productive workplace.
 Simple recognition can help retain the best employees, no matter their ages, and boost morale by making them feel appreciated.

 More About Safety and Loss Control